 Now for the interesting part, and the reason for this post: a paper by Myrvold and Ruskey (see the reference below) describes a very handy, linear-time algorithm for converting permutations in to and from distinct integers in .
 This is handy in this case because it allows us to use simple integer array indices in the adjacency list representation of the cube graph, as well as in the predecessor vector representation of the shortest path spanning tree.
 For reference, here is my Python implementation of their algorithm, excerpted from the Rubik’s cube code:

-You can download the full implementation at the usual location here.
+You can download the full implementation at the usual location here, as well as on GitHub.
 In addition to the “business logic” that computes and saves the cube graph, there is also a GUI that lets you play with the cube or automatically solve it.
 Both pieces of code use Visual Python, the former using Numpy which is bundled with VPython, and the latter using the 3D graphics.
 The image above is a screenshot; as you can see, this is the result of just a few modifications and additions to the 3x3x3 version from earlier this year.

 1. W. Myrvold and F. Ruskey, Ranking and Unranking Permutations in Linear Time.
 Information Processing Letters, 79 (2001):281-284.
 [PDF]